Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ### Create

-<p>The user should be able to create recipes.</p>
+<p>The user should be able to create recipes through filling in the add recipe form.</p>

 ### Read

-<p> The non-logged in and non-registered user should be able to read the recipes </p>
+<p> The non-logged in and non-registered user should be able to read the recipes as well as registered and logged in users who can view their own profile of added recipes. </p>

 ### Update

-<p> The user should be able to edit recipes. </p>
+<p> The user should be able to edittheir own recipes.
+A 404 page should appear if they click 'Edit' to edit author's recipes and the user is able to return to the homepage </p>

 ### Delete

-<p> The user should be able to delete recipes. </p>
+<p> The user should be able to delete their own recipes. </p>

-The user interface is simple and easy to understand with an image of finished dish.
+The user interface is simple and easy to understand with an image of the finished dish.

 <hr>